At Kleve and Kamp-Lintfort you have the opportunity to combine the academic theory with a practical apprenticeship.

 Dual study is a combined form of study which is primarily for German students, not international students.
 While dual study is technically open to non-German international students, the inherent German-language requirements and other contract-related concerns restrict it de facto to native Germans and/or people with extensive time and experience in Germany.

 Both the subject of study and the work position must be closely related to each other.
 Furthermore, the student must find a private company willing to co-operate in a dual study arrangement and work out the contract specifics with the company themselves.
 Dual study programmes do not have restricted admissions.

 The study courses below offer the option of dual study.
-Please note that the programme Sustainable Agriculture deviate from the standard dual study schedule.
+Please note that the programmes have different time schedules.
 For further information please look at the individual websites or contact the Student Advisory Service.

 - Bio Science and Health, B.Sc.